Fan Control and Power Management

 Check that fan control is enabled in the kernel:

-Y. If it printsN, re-run the modprobe command from Step 2. -
+commands: level <level> (<level> is 0-7, auto, disengaged, full-speed).
+If it does not, re-run the modprobe command from Step 2 and reboot. -

 Check the thinkfan log for errors: